-was actually looking for commodity stocks in our Obermatt rank database (the CSV file that Obermatt Premium subscribers receive), because gold stocks are a hedge in times of looming recessions like now when I came across these lumber companies.
-I think they could be more stable in a downturn.
+was actually looking for commodity stocks in our Obermatt rank database (the CSV file that Obermatt Premium subscribers receive), because gold stocks are a hedge in times of looming recessions like now when he came across these lumber companies.
+Dr. Stern thinks they could be more stable in a downturn.
 The Motley Fool forum also discusses West Fraser and Canfort as investment options to hedge against recessions.
 So how is it possible to buy these companies so cheap?
 Especially West Fraser, where the company also has such a good Growth Rank!
 Because we remember from the previous videos: A low price goes hand in hand with a high Value Rank, but also with a difficult future.
 Why should West Fraser currently have a difficult future?

 The reason for this appears to be, among other things, US import taxes.
 The Americans want to levy taxes on imported wood from Canada.
 In addition, there is less and less wood in Canada that can still be processed.
 In October 2018 the news reported that West Fraser was announcing production reductions in British Columbia.
 The company also announced that "2018 was a challenging year for West Fraser.
 Poor weather conditions and transportation difficulties early in 2018 impacted production and shipments which caused extreme volatility in lumber price and order patterns."